Pre-admission midwife appointment

 Book your English appointment

-Due to the current COVID-19 situation, the Pre-Admission Midwife Appointments will take place via a phone call.
+The Pre-Admission Midwife Appointments take place via a phone call.
 Please choose your preferred day below.

 Pre-Admission Midwife appointments with a Mandarin speaking midwife are available on the last Thursday of every month between 7:30am and 2pm.
+Please note, these time slots are reserved only for patients who have no or very limited English language capacity.
 Click below to book.

 |Book Mandarin Session|